 Volunteer Opportunities for Attorneys

-Thousands of young people in immigration court have no attorney at their side.
+Thousands of young people in immigration court do not have an attorney at their side.
 Representation makes a significant difference in the lives of children facing deportation.
 Many children have legal relief available that could offer them protection and more security in the United States.
 The only thing missing is knowledge and guidance to navigate the system.

 Are you an attorney wanting to help?

 CILA hosts a platform, Pro Bono Matters for Children Facing Deportation, for attorneys to view available pro bono cases to work with children and youth in their immigration cases.
 There are opportunities nationwide.
 In most cases, no prior immigration experience is necessary; organizations can help provide training and resources.
-Additionally, CILA has a variety of free resources and trainings on our website to help support you in pro bono representation including CILA’s Pro Bono Guide.
-If you are a pro bono attorney in Texas, feel free to reach out to CILA for technical assistance support.
+Additionally, CILA has a variety of free resources and trainings, including the CILA Pro Bono Guide, on our website to help support you in pro bono representation.
+If you are a pro bono attorney working with unaccompanied children, feel free to reach out to CILA for technical assistance support.
 We have recently expanded our reach to extend outside of Texas, so our materials and technical assistance features are available to practitioners nationwide!

 Other Ways to Get Connected